 You’ve worked hard, saved every cent you could and now you’re all set to explore the world.
 The “anything goes” spirit that is so intoxicating during a trip can turn a little… toxic afterward (when you see your credit card bills) this is why you need to set a budget.
 Carry a notepad or install an app that will help you track your expenses.
 It will be almost impossible to stick with your budget when you don’t write it down.
 When going to your destination, why not try to catch public transportation?
 Not only are they cheap compared to taxis or tourist buses, but they can be very entertaining.
 And for the food?
 Skip the touristy restaurants and follow the locals to places where you can find authentic local cuisine at a great value.
 It’s fun to try new things and you’ll have a good travel story to share when you get home.

 10. Your experience will be more meaningful.

 These experiences conquer you and shape up your personality.
 Instead of just taking a look, I enjoy and meet locals and experience a place through them instead of just hitting up tourist sites.
-Travelling always opens up a different world to you.
+Traveling always opens up a different world for you.
 You learn about various cuisines, cultures, habits and meet different people.
 It adds to your self-development and you get to learn way more than any class will ever teach you.
-Among all these you discover a new you too.
-Some hidden talents and habits that you never knew may emerge and make you wonder if you really had it till now.
+Among all these, you discover a new you too.
+Some hidden talents and habits that you never knew may emerge and make you wonder if you had it till now.

 Have you tried traveling alone?
 How was the experience?
 What are the things that you learned?
-If not, would you consider traveling on your on in the future? ❤
+If not, would you consider traveling on your own in the future? ❤

 PIN THIS POST